 - 5. Create a Silk Test project for your mobile application. - 6.
 Create a test for your mobile application. - 7.
 Record the actions that you want to execute in the test.
-When you start the Recording window, the Select Application dialog box opens. - Select the Mobile tab. - Select the mobile device, on which you want to test the app, from the list. - 10.
-Click Browse to select the app file or enter the full path to the app file into the Mobile app file text field.
-Silk Test supports HTTP and UNC formats for the path. - Silk Test installs the app on the mobile device. - 11.Click OK.
+When you start the Recording window, the Select Application dialog box opens. - 8.
+Select the Mobile tab. - 9.
+Select the mobile device, on which you want to test the app, from the list. - 10.Select the native mobile application. - If you want to install the app on the mobile device or emulator, click Browse to select the app file or enter the full path to the app file into the App file text field.
+Silk Test supports HTTP and UNC formats for the path. - If you want to use an app that is already installed on an iOS device, specify the Bundle ID. - If you want to use an app that is available in Mobile Center, specify the App identifier.

+11.Click OK.